-Board Policy CQ (Local): The Assistant Superintendent for Technology and Student Support shall implement, monitor, and evaluate electronic media resources for instructional and administrative purposes.
+Board Policy CQ (Local): The Chief Operating Officer / Associate Superintendent shall implement, monitor, and evaluate electronic media resources for instructional and administrative purposes.

 Availability of Access

 Access to the District's electronic communications system(s), including the Internet, shall be made available to students and employees exclusively for instructional and administrative purposes and in accordance with administrative regulations.
 Access to the District's electronic communications system(s) is a privilege, not a right.
 All users shall be required to acknowledge receipt and understanding of all administrative regulations governing use of the system(s) and shall agree in writing to comply with such regulations and guidelines.
 Noncompliance with applicable regulations will result in disciplinary action consistent with District policies and regulations.
 Violations of law may result in criminal prosecutions as well as disciplinary action by the District